mintlu8/bevy_serde_lens/README.md

 ### `BindBevyObject`

-`BindBevyObject` is a key `Component` that is the entry point of serialization and deserialization.
+`BindBevyObject` is a key `Component` that is the entry point for serialization and deserialization.

 Any entity that has the `Component` but does not satisfy the layout of the bound `BevyObject` will result in an error.